RBEGamer/AtomicChess/src/src_buildroot/README.md

-## CONFIGURATION NOTES
+# NOTES

 The configuration of the buildroot system was a bit difficult.
 There are a few dependencies eg for the touchscreen which have to be checkes manually.
 The goal of the buildroot system for the ATC Project is, to build a working/ ready to use image, which contains all needed software to drive a ATC Table.

 For this purpose, three custom buildroot packages were created, to intregrate the needed ATC Software into the final SD-Card image.
 The final SD Card image, can directly flashed to the RaspberryPi and the build cross plattform compiler toolchain can be used to develop software on the host computer and run it on the target hardware.

 This setup was used in the whole software development process.
 Especially for the gui application.
 QT5 needs this cross compile toolchain to compile the application successful.

 ## OVERVIEW BUILDROOT